evan-k-nygard/Secure-Database/README.md

 * read NAME : decrypts and prints the contents of record NAME
 * write NAME NEW_CONTENT : deletes the contents of NAME and replaces it with NEW_CONTENT.
 Creates NAME if it doesn't already exist.
 * delete NAME : deletes NAME
+* list : lists the names of all records belonging to the current user

 Upcoming command-line features
 * share NAME OTHER_USERNAME : allows OTHER_USERNAME read access to NAME's record